a-ignatov-parc/tvdml/README.md

 **What else is in the box?**

-TVDML tries to be as simple as possible and not include more than it needs to provide functionality for its base features.
+TVDML tries to be as simple as possible and not include more than it needs to provide functionality for its core features.
 But yeah we've got something inside:

 - [`es6-promise`](https://www.npmjs.com/package/es6-promise) as polyfill for [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) for async data flow.